 Gestational surrogacy is permitted in Texas thanks to the well-defined laws and procedures included in the Uniform Parentage Act of 2001 (Tex.
 Fam.
 Code §160-751 through §160-763).
 These laws protect both Intended Parent(s) and surrogates and also address donor gametes.
+Traditional surrogacy, on the other hand, is viewed as adoption by Texas law.
+This means that it’s not treated as surrogacy and is subject to Texas adoption statutes, not surrogacy laws.

 Can a parentage order be obtained for the following?